freqtrade/freqtrade/docs/utils.md

                         Select epochs on above total profit.
   --max-total-profit FLOAT
                         Select epochs on below total profit.
+  --min-objective FLOAT
+                        Select epochs on above objective (- is added by default).
+  --max-objective FLOAT
+                        Select epochs on below objective (- is added by default).
   --no-color            Disable colorization of hyperopt results.
 May be
                         useful if you are redirecting output to a file.
   --print-json          Print best result detailization in JSON format.